FriendsOfTYPO3/tt_address/Documentation/Configuration/TypoScriptAbstractPlugin/Index.rst

                                                     each standard tt_address field can be configured with stdWrap properties.
-Like wrap and required which will propably be the most important and most used ones.
+Like wrap and required which will probably be the most important and most used ones.

                                                     Here's the list of default fields you can use inside each template configuration: